gbif/ssg-gb24/content/04_financial-support/en.md

   +	Node managers/representatives from Voting Participant countries which are in good standing in regard to GBIF financial contributions.
   +	Node managers/representatives from other Voting and Associate Participant countries, based on level of activity and contribution to GBIF.
   +	Node manager/representatives from Associate Participant organizations, based on level of activity and contribution to GBIF.
 -	Support is primarily intended for Node manager.
-However, a Participant may alternatively request support for a different nodes staf f member to attend the meeting in place of the Node manager.
+However, a Participant may alternatively request support for a different nodes staff member to attend the meeting in place of the Node manager.
 In such cases, a written confirmation of this reassignment by the Node manager must accompany the application form.
 -	Only one representative per node is eligible to receive support.
 -	The application form (download link at the bottom of this page) must be submitted within the deadline, including the following information:
   +	A draft economy class flight schedule from country of origin to Finland and indication of the flight costs